← Back to Blog

 Offset

 Offsets are another type and text coordinate system in Zed.
 They are straightforward.
-An Offset is an absolute number that represents a position in a document as a single count of characters from the start of the document.
+An Offset is an absolute number that represents a position in a document as a single count of bytes from the start of the document.

 Offsets are particularly useful when dealing with operations that span multiple lines of text.
 Selections, for example: